 Indiana day care provider gets 28 years in toddler's death

-There are 1 comment on the WANE-TV Fort Wayne story from Thursday Dec 22, titled Indiana day care provider gets 28 years in toddler's death.
-In it, WANE-TV Fort Wayne reports that:
+There are 1 comment on the Tribune-Star story from Thursday Dec 22, titled Indiana day care provider gets 28 years in toddler's death.
+In it, Tribune-Star reports that:

 A former Indiana day care provider has been sentenced to 28 years in prison in the 2014 death of a 19-month-old boy in her care.
 Jurors convicted Rolston last month in the death of Kirk Coleman of New Paris.